SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In the context of processors, scheduling is the assigment of processor cores to execute threads.

 ## layering on hardware

+firmware is software that is hard to change, often because it's physically built in.
+BIOS and UEFI are both firmware, though BIOS is firmer.

 ### hardware interfaces